By Brent Warwick

-Vibrancy of the local job market
+A vibrant local job market

 While insightful research continues to challenge our long-held notions about what contributes to low-mobility areas versus high-mobility areas, one factor seems to be a constant: the availability of good jobs.
 Areas without a vibrant local labor market often see homegrown talent depart for areas with greater opportunities.
 That contributes to stagnation, disillusionment, and an accumulation of additional barriers to mobility.

 Small businesses are essentially the pioneer species in barren low-mobility economic landscapes.
 They are the quickest to market, the most nimble in making adjustments, and the most vested in terms of the outcome.
 The local market, including all of its constituent parts, is crucial to the success and sustainability of a small business.
 And more job opportunities mean more mobility for those who need jobs.

 Exposure to good social networks

 A beneficial byproduct of a vibrant local job market is the creation of social networks that promote economic mobility.
 Many small businesses find their employees via referral.
 For instance, a current employee knows a good prospective candidate — who may not have the ideal credentials or background — and introduces him to the employer.
 That transfer of trust, despite one’s credential shortcomings, is an invaluable intangible.